One Simple Trick to Cleaning Up Tailwind CSS Code

 </ul>

-Here we have three repeating classes on the <li> elements.
+We have three repeating classes on the <li>

 <ul class="text-sm font-medium text-gray-900">